-A small town boy making it big in Bollywood- a fantasy we have all hoped for at least once in our lifetime and Sushant Singh Rajput was living that fantasy fairy tale for all us.
+A small-town boy making it big in Bollywood- a fantasy we have all hoped for at least once in our lifetime and Sushant Singh Rajput was living that fantasy fairy tale for all of us.
 He was just like one of us, from a simple family with a simple ambition of becoming an engineer but he decided to make his life larger and worked for it.
-A National Olympiad winner in Physics, a simple kid interested in the science of planets and stars, who would’ve thought that, one day, he would become a star himself?
+A National Olympiad winner in Physics, a simple kid interested in the science of planets and stars, who would’ve thought that one day, he would become a star himself?

 His rise to fame was like a shining beacon of hope for us fans and that beacon dared us to aim big and work hard for it.
 It renews our desire in reaching for the stars.
 As much as his death saddens all of us, his life and his achievements have taught us several valuable life lessons.

 1. Fight for your dreams

 Born in Patna, Bihar, Sushant Singh Rajput started his career by making a debut in serials